-(f) Relationship to the Office of the Chief Administration Hearing Officer (OCAHO). - The Office of the Chief Administrative Hearing Officer (OCAHO) is an independent entity within EOIR.
+(i) Office of the Chief Administration Hearing Officer (OCAHO). - The Office of the Chief Administrative Hearing Officer (OCAHO) is an independent entity within EOIR.
 OCAHO is responsible for hearings involving employer sanctions, and document fraud under the Immigration and Nationality Act.
 The Board does not review decisions made by OCAHO.
 Additional information regarding OCAHO, is available on the EOIR website.